Maikel Garcia Preview, Player Props: Royals vs. Blue Jays

-Maikel Garcia -- with a slugging percentage of .500 in his past 10 games, including five extra-base hits -- will be in action for the Kansas City Royals versus the Toronto Blue Jays, with Yusei Kikuchi on the hill, on September 8 at 7:07 PM ET.
+Maikel Garcia -- with a slugging percentage of .436 in his past 10 games, including four extra-base hits -- will be in action for the Kansas City Royals against the Toronto Blue Jays, with Kevin Gausman on the mound, on September 9 at 3:07 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the White Sox.
+He had a hitless performance in his previous game (0-for-4) against the Blue Jays.

 Maikel Garcia Game Info & Props vs. the Blue Jays